rongshan1005/CYPLAN255-final_project-cinema_covid/index.md

 **Time Range: 2019-2022**

 This research will use some country level data from 2019 to 2022.
-By observing the number of new and closed cinemas before and after the covid, we can see the impact of covid on the number of cinemas.
+By observing the number of new and closed cinemas before and after the COVID-19, we can see the impact of COVID-19 on the number of cinemas.

 ### 2.2 Geographical Analysis